University of Indianapolis – Athens Campus

 The International College– Athens Campus.
 It operated from 1989 to July 2014.

 History

-The International College was founded in 1989 by Dr. Peter Myrian, Dr. Nicos Peristanis, and Dr. Andreas Polemitis as a non profit educational institution with Peter Myrian as its Director.
+The International College was founded in 1989 by Dr. Peter Myrian, Dr. Sofronis Sofroniou, Dr. Nicos Peristanis, and Dr. Andreas Polemitis as a non profit educational institution with Peter Myrian as its director.
 It initially offered college courses in Athens, Greece, in Business Administration and Psychology, with Dr. Peter Myrian as its president.
 Under this educational co-operation both institutions flourished with UIA reaching an enrollment of approximately 500 students at the retirement of Peter Myrian (1989–2004).

 The campus was located in the shadow of the Acropolis, in the historic Plaka neighbourhood of central Athens.

 In April 2013, UIndy announced that, because of declining enrolment and revenue related to economic problems in Greece, all undergraduate programs and most graduate programs would be phased out as of August 31, 2013.
 The college ceased operations in July 2014.